 ABSTRACT As a complement to the literature on the discriminant validity of implicit and self-attributed motives, this study explored two issues that point to convergences: moderation of concordance between implicit and self-attributed achievement motives, and the role of the two types of motive as antecedents of achievement goals.
 Significant positive correlations were found between implicit and self-attributed need for achievement and between implicit and self-attributed fear of failure.
-Individuals higher in self-determination were more concordant in implicit and self-attributed need for achievement.
-Implicit and self-attributed achievement motives predicted achievement goals in a similar manner, and structural equation modeling yielded good fit for a conceptually parsimonious latent motive model.
-It is suggested that implicit and self-attributed motives converge in some respects (yet diverge in others), and implications for theory are discussed.
+Individuals higher in self-determination were more concordant in implicit and self-attributed need for achievement goals in a similar manner, and structural equation modeling yielded good fit for a conceptually parsimonious latent motive model.
+It is suggested that implicit and self-attributed motives for theory are discussed.